-Our focus is on learned iterative networks and as outlined in Section~\ref{sec:PhysInformedArch}, and more properly described in Section~\ref{sec:LearnedIterNetwork}, these architectures are obtained by unrolling an appropriate iterative scheme.
+As already mentioned, the aforementioned learned iterative networks are the central topic of this survey.
+As outlined in Section~\ref{sec:MotivationStructuredLearning}, and more properly described in Section~\ref{sec:LearnedIterNetwork}, these architectures are obtained by unrolling an appropriate underlying iterative scheme.
 Learned iterative networks are in the scientific literature typically formulated in the finite dimensional setting.
 The analogous formulation in infinite dimensional setting involves two steps.
-First is to formulate the iterative scheme in such a setting, and second, to replace the neural networks used in the unrolled scheme with corresponding neural operators.
-The first step is often straightforward, so formulating learned iterative networks in infinite dimensional setting almost always reduces to finding infinite dimensional analogues of the neural networks used in the unrolled scheme.
+First is to formulate the iterative scheme in such a setting, and second, to replace the neural networks used in the unrolled scheme with corresponding neural operators (neural updating operators).
+The first step is often straightforward, so formulating learned iterative networks in infinite dimensional setting almost always reduces to specifying the neural updating operators, which are the infinite dimensional analogues of the neural networks used in the unrolled scheme.
 An example that illustrates this is \cite{Andrade-Loarca:2022aa}, which considers the functional analytic version of the learned iterative network in \cite{Adler:2018aa} (a primal-dual architecture) by replacing the \acp{CNN} with differential operators.
-Likewise, \cite{Runkel:2024aa} view a neural \ac{ODE} as the functional analytic version of the same architecture.
+Likewise, \cite{Runkel:2024aa} views a neural \ac{ODE} as the functional analytic version of the same architecture.

-In conclusion, the key part in formulating neural operator variants of learned iterative networks lies in finding infinite dimensional analogues of common neural networks, which will be discussed next.
+In conclusion, the key part in formulating neural operator variants of learned iterative networks lies in finding infinite dimensional analogues of basic neural network components, which will be discussed next.